Aarberg: History

 The government of the town was a mayor or Schultheiß and a 24-member council (12 nobles and 12 citizens) under a vogt who lived in the Amthaus (built in 1608-10) and had the rights of high justice.

 Aarberg has always been in a unique position for trade.
 Its location over the Aar and near major trade roads made the business of the town revolve around trade.
 The large central market plaza in the town was one of the largest trans-shipment centers in Switzerland.
 Many transport companies and inns, including the Tavernen Krone (Crown) and Tavernen Falken (Falcon), grew up around the plaza.
 The yearly market (1271 mentioned, 1507 two per year, 1681 three per year, 1759 quarterly), by 1478 was an important market that drew salt, iron, steel and cloth merchants from the entire region.
 The town also tried to expand into farming by purchasing Alp Chuffort ob Lignières, Spins and Mühletal.

-The Napoleonic invasion of Switzerland in 1798 severely damaged the town.
+The French invasion of Switzerland in 1798 severely damaged the town.
 Under the Helvetic Republic Aarberg was included in the Zollikofen District, though this only lasted until 1803.
 After this Aarberg became the capital of the Bezirk or county of Aarberg.
 During the Paris July Revolution, in 1830, the commanders of the Swiss Army moved to Aarberg.
 The fortified town was a key strong point on the western border between Geneva and Basel.

 With the invention of the railroad and alterations to Jura rivers, everything changed for Aarberg.
 The Bern-Lyss-Biel rail line bypassed Aarberg completely, reducing the amount of trade flowing through the town.
 Neither the Broye Valley line (from Lyss to Lausanne, built in 1876) or the creation of paved roads made a major change.
 At the same time, the Hagneck canal diverted a portion of the Aare and prevented the periodic flooding of the town.
 The Kleine Aare was dammed and Aarberg island became a peninsula.

 During the 19th century business slowed in Aarberg, though the town grew.
 New quarters grew up in areas that had been covered by the Aare: Brückfeld, Leimernacher, Sunnmatt und Mühlau.
 Business shifted from transportation to farming, concrete construction and precision parts manufacturing.